shield02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 103-line1 - Objects created by executing first line
 * 103-line2 - Objects created by executing second line
 * 105-line1 - Objects left in memory after first print
+* 104-line1 - Int object created by executing the first line of the script